cosmosgame/save-the-world/content/_index.md

 # Save the World

 There is so much suffering and pain in the world.
 When I let my heart open wide into the vastness of all that is, I go to an aching sadness.
 So. much. pain!
 Can you feel it also?
 At least a little?
 The sensitives among us certainly do.
 Here take this pill so you can function, as if shock and horror were not the most appropriate reaction to the world.
-As if everything is fine, just keep on going don't pay attention to those scattered bodies on the ground from yet another mass shooting.
+As if everything is fine, just keep on going don't pay attention to that homeless person huddled miserably in the corner.
 And our history!
 Generation after generation passing its trauma on to the next.
 So many people growing up in hurt and lack.
 It hurts so much!
-It can feel like much too much to open even a little bit to this pain.
-It can feel like an immense, implacable ocean wave sweeping us away from the security of shore.
+The pain can feel like an immense, implacable ocean wave sweeping us away from the security of shore.
 Better, safer to hide away.

 Then to find out that we are killing off most of the species on this planet, setting up a future catastrophe that could cause billions to die, and most people don't seem to really care.
 Don't seem to realize it for the existential threat that it is.
 It is easy to give in to hopelessness.
 What can any one person really do in the face of the relentless forces shaping the world?
 People are going to continue to suffer in needless agony, and yes it is probably going to get much worse.
 We can do our best, but it probably won't be enough.
 It is hopeless.